morbiddy/print-server/README.md

-1. Install pkg
+1. Run
-npm install -g pkg
+npm run pkg

-2. Build the Executable
-pkg server.js --targets node18-win-x64,node18-macos-x64 --output print-server

 This will generate:
-print-server-win.exe (Windows)
+/dist/print-server-win.exe (Windows)
-print-server-macos (macOS)
+/dist/print-server-macos (macOS)

-3. Run the Executable
+2. Run the Executable
 On Windows: print-server-win.exe
 On macOS: ./print-server-macos